RajuMachupalli/TCL_Workshop/README.md

   ![image](https://github.com/RajuMachupalli/TCL_Workshop/assets/52839597/f464048c-7603-47ea-8f05-bbcc46588b74)

-  In the following script, we identify the CLOCK, INPUT, OUTPUT words in .csv file and generate the .sdc file.
+  In the following script, we identify the CLOCK, INPUT, OUTPUT words in .csv file and used as reference to access respective ports.

   ![image](https://github.com/RajuMachupalli/TCL_Workshop/assets/52839597/6facee43-41df-43c0-aee3-38bc4794758b)

-  Create clock constraints
+  An example code snippet for creating input constraints is shown in following two figures, first figure set the port's constrainst parameters and read from .csv file. in the second figure the the ports are identified as single-bit or multi-bit port so that a * is added to the contsrainst.
+Similar script except refence and constraint format id changed for CLOCK and OUTPUT ports constrainst. refer vsdsynth.tcl for full details.

   ![image](https://github.com/RajuMachupalli/TCL_Workshop/assets/52839597/9f4eabb4-dffd-4e7f-b0cf-fabfc8c357a7)